The 5 Top Day Trips From Atlanta

 If you want to feel like a real local, head to the Swan’s Drive-In movie theatre once you have had your fill of beer and wine.
 It’s been open since 1955.
 They show classic older movies and new releases depending on the day you go.

 I used to go there as a kid on the weekends when they often show double or triple movie features.
-They also have a traditional concession stand where you can buy popcorn and all of your favorite movie theatre snacks.
+They also have a traditional concession stand where you can buy popcorn and your favorite movie theatre snacks.

 blue ridge mountains in the fall, leaves changing color

-Athens
+2. Athens

 You’re probably already familiar with Athens if you’re a Georgia Bulldogs fan.
 Athens is home to the University of Georgia (UGA), but it’s more than just a college town.
 I actually attended UGA for a year before transferring to Georgia State and moving to Atlanta.

 I definitely missed the small town of Athens when I first got to Atlanta.
-Athens has a small-town homey feel.
+Athens has a small-town, homey feel.
 You’re also greeted by the famous southern hospitality wherever you go.

 Top Recommendations for a Day Trip From Atlanta to Athens